JarneVG/RotocasterKUL/README.md

 ## Mechanical Hardware
 A .step file is uploaded here to get a better grasp of what might be going on under the covers.
 This is not a build guide, rather part of the documentation.
+Same thing for the bill of materials, where you can find all the parts used in this project